 Last August, while shooting a round of golf, President Trump declared that America’s opioid crisis was a “National Emergency” — this after he was briefed on the subject by a commission led by New Jersey Governor Chris Christie.
 National emergencies are a real thing — it clears the way for more money, more action, more policy relief.
 But for all that to happen, the president has to actually submit the government documentation that makes a crisis real.
 Somehow, Team Trump has forgotten to file the paperwork.

 Trump’s base — the frustrated white working and middle class — are literally being killed by a virulent strain of steroidal American [monopoly] capitalism.
 After reading the Post’s story, and watching 60 Minutes’ coverage, all we can do is root for Joe Rannazzisi and his colleagues at the state and local level.
 If they lose, we’ve well and truly lost our way as a country, and as a capitalist society.

 LATE last month, Mark Zuckerberg wrote a brief post on Facebook at the conclusion of Yom Kippur, asking his friends for…www.nytimes.com

-Meanwhile, the “We Hate the Valley” train keeps rolling, with this piece being the latest volley.
+Meanwhile, the “We Hate the Valley” train keeps rolling.
 Money quote: “As is becoming obvious, these companies do not deserve the benefit of the doubt.
 We need greater regulation, even if it impedes the introduction of new services.
 If we can’t stop their proposals — if we can’t say that driverless cars may not be a worthy goal, to give just one example — then are we in control of our society?
-We need to break up these online monopolies because if a few people make the decisions about how we communicate, shop, learn the news, again, do we control our own society?”
+We need to break up these monopolies because if only a few people are making the decisions about how we communicate, shop, and learn the news, can we really be in control of our own society?”